vogsphe-re/midea-ac-py/README.md

 ## Configuration & Options
 Midea Smart AC is configured via the GUI.
 See [the HA docs](https://www.home-assistant.io/getting-started/integration/) for more details.

+Devices can be automatically discovered and configured or manually configured.

+### Automatic Configuration
+For automatic configuration, select "Discover devices".
+Leave the host field blank to search the local network, or provide an IP/hostname to configure a specific device.

+### Manual Configuration
-The device ID, IP, and port are required for all devices.
-V3 devices require an additional token and K1 parameter.
-Currently this needs to be [acquired manually](#getting-device-info).
+For manual configuration, select "Configure manually".
+Enter the device ID, IP, and port.
+V3 devices require the token and key parameter.
+This information must be [acquired manually](#getting-device-info).

 #### Integration Configuration
 ---